 Bibles For Education

-For many years school pupils across the UK have been offered a ‘New Testament and Psalms’ from The Gideons, now known as Good News for Everyone!
+For many years school pupils across the UK have been offered a ‘New Testament and Psalms’.
 This little red book, part of the Christian Scriptures, has been accepted by most young people regardless of their faith or no faith.
 At different times in life many have turned to it and found it to be a source of advice and help, comfort and hope.
 For some like Richard whose story can be found below it has been the starting point to their spiritual journey.

 A visit by our members and the offer of a copy of the New Testament and Psalms (now including the Book of Proverbs) to pupils is a benefit to schools as it helps to ensure that all pupils know about and understand a range of religious beliefs.
 By offering copies to pupils, we are offering each school an opportunity to consider questions about respect for all and individual liberty, which is a key element of Prevent Duty Guidance.